FastComments/fastcomments-docs/src/content/guides/api/items/sso-user-structure.md

 By default `@mentions` will use `username` to search for other sso users when the `@` character is typed.
 If `displayName` is used, then results matching
 `username` will be ignored when there is a match for `displayName`, and the `@mention` search results will use `displayName`.

-The `@mention` tag itself will always be displayed with the `username` to ensure it is unique.